jaredwray/keyv/README.md

 ## Request the Addition of a Storage Adapter

 To request a new storage adapter, create an issue with the label "storage adapter."
 In the issue description, include any relevant information about the storage adapter that you would like to be added.

+Once this request has been submitted in "issues" we will give it 30-60 days for any upvotes to take place.
+If there is little interest in the request, it will be closed.

+If there is already an adapter that you would like to add, please post an issue with the label "storage adapter" and include the name of the adapter you would like to add with the description and any relevant information.

 ## Packages in this Repository